 Note: Based on Justices votes on antitrust cases mentioning the Sherman Act and data from Epstein, Landes, and Posner., as updated by Lee Epstein until 2020.

-This impact can also be seen on the justices that have been selected to draft majority opinions, who are significantly more anti-enforcement and pro-large businesses than the Court is business friendly.
+This pattern is also illustrated by analyzing which justices drafted majority opinions for the cases in our database.
+The opinion authors are on average significantly more anti-enforcement and pro-large businesses than the Court is business friendly.

 Figure XIV: Average mean score of Supreme Court opinion authors per Supreme Court term - from 1952 to today